 Difference Between Men's & Women's Basketball

 There are quite a few differences between men's and women's basketball, many of which have to do with the rules.
 They also include the style of play as well as its overall popularity.
-While both the men's and women's games depend on the players having high skill levels, the men tend to score a few more points.

 Style of Play